Why do garlic and onions affect your breath so much?

 3. Use a chlorine dioxide mouthwash

-There is some scientific evidence that mouthwashes containing chlorine dioxide are effective for bad breath.
+There is some that mouthwashes containing chlorine dioxide are effective for bad breath.
 Chlorine dioxide can help remove plaque, tongue-coating bacteria, and food particles.
 This is the same ingredient used to purify and improve the taste of outdoor water when camping.

 You can get chloride dioxide mouthwash on Amazon here.
 Mouthwash usually works best after brushing and flossing.
 It’s also important to note the instructions on the bottle to avoid overuse or mouth irritation.

 4. Use essential oils